 18 Apr The Social Media Lifts: Four Bullshit Moves That Won’t Make You Stronger

-I know this is becoming a running theme here, but I hate what social media has done in terms of perpetuating bullshit throughout the fitness industry.
-This spreading of the disease is bad in and of itself, but the biggest problem here is that it eventually trickles down to all the well-intentioned people who read this bullshit and give it credence, thinking they’re actually learning something worthwhile.
+I know this is becoming a running theme here, but I hate what social media has done to perpetuate bullshit throughout the fitness industry.
+This spreading of the disease is bad in and of itself.
+Still, the biggest problem here is that it eventually trickles down to all the well-intentioned people who read this bullshit and give it credence, thinking they’re actually learning something worthwhile.

 There’s a whole genre of this bullshit out there that I’ll call the social media lifts.
 To qualify as a social media lift—or fugazi social media piece of training advice—the move in question has to meet the following four criteria: